slin96/master-thesis/modelDB/README.md

         - Code
         - Config (i.e. Hyperparameter)
         - Data
-        - Environment (e.g Python version, library versions)
+        - Environment (e.g. Python version, library versions)
-    - weights and checkpoints can be stored as artifacts, but are **NOT** part of the model version itself
+    - weights and checkpoints can be stored as artifacts but are **NOT** part of the model version itself

 - Architecture
     - modelDB Repo "super repo"
-    - every type of data is manged in its own specialized repo (e.g. use git for code versioning)
+    - every type of data is managed in its own specialized repo (e.g. use git for code versioning)
 ![alt text](images/architecture.png "Architecture")